BFCatalin/LemmaGenerator-core/README.md

-LemmaGenerator
+LemmaGenerator-core
 ==============
+This fork is for dotnet core compatibility.

 LemmaGenerator creates lemmatizers for several European languages that you can customize.

-This package is available on Nuget:
+TODO: This package is available on Nuget:
-> Install-Package LemmaGenerator

 This project was created by Matjaz Jursic and was retrieved on http://lemmatise.ijs.si/.
 He's the expert and did a great job so for all questions you should check his website.